BitcoinDesign/Guide/guide/payments/receive.md

 The exchange of payment details then most commonly happens outside of the wallet application.
 This

-Since bitcoin is a open system and has many payment applications built ontop of it, there is a [standard format](https://bitcoin.design/guide/foundations/wallet-interoperability/#payment-links) of "payment links" that most bitcoin applications use to share payment details.
+Since bitcoin is a open system and has many payment applications built ontop of it, there is a [standard format]({{ '/guide/foundations/wallet-interoperability/#payment-links' | relative_url }}) of "payment links" that most bitcoin applications use to share payment details.
 -->

 ## Choosing the type of address
-There are currently [three different versions](https://bitcoin.design/guide/glossary/#address) of bitcoin addresses.
+There are currently [three different versions]({{ '/guide/glossary/#address' | relative_url }}) of bitcoin addresses.
 From newest to oldest they are; Segwit, Script, and Legacy.
-It is the best practice for applications to support the newest address version, SegWit, as their default.
+It is the best practice for applications to support the newest address version, SegWit, as default.

-Since "legacy" addresses are still in use, and some older applications have yet to upgrade.
+Since "legacy" addresses are still in use[^1], and some older applications have yet to upgrade.
 Script addresses can be used to resolve incompatibility issues that can arise when the sender's application does not recognize the SegWit address provided by the receiver.

 To illustrate the problem, suppose the sender is using a legacy wallet and paying to the receiver's SegWit address.
 In this case, the sender's wallet may incorrectly warn them that the address is invalid or not supported.
 This can confuse the sender’s end, leading them to think that the receiver provided an incorrect address.